The prepositions à and de are found in many verbal constructions that look very similar, but the choice of preposition makes all the difference.

 Certain aspects of French grammar are a bit different with the causative than with other two-verb constructions.

-Dire is one of the most common and useful French verbs and has irregular conjugations.
-It literally means "to say" or "to tell," and is also found in many idiomatic expressions.
+Croire is one of the most common and useful French verbs and has irregular conjugations in most tenses and moods.
+Croire literally means "to believe," has somewhat varying meanings depending on the preposition used, and is found in many idiomatic expressions.